 Universally, you can consider electric bikes, tricycles, and penny-farthings as all bicycles (1).
-However, any vehicle, petrol-powered or not, that does not meet the e-bike outlined requirements are illegal for public use.
+However, any petrol-powered vehicle that does not meet the e-bike outlined requirements is illegal for public use.

-Earlier in 2021 (January 22nd), the Australian government issued an update to the requirements for e-bike permission.
+Earlier in 2021 (January 22nd), the Australian government issued an update on e-bike permission requirements.
 The update featured new safety measures that will ensure any e-bike on the road causes no danger to other drivers and riders.

 The new updated changes to motorized bikes (or trikes) requirement involved;